ToadsworthLP/sfr-data-source/README.md

 ```

 The app will receive the messages sent by DataSource from Kafka and persist their contents into the database.

+### 8. Start ApiService
+Run the ApiService container.
+No args needed.

+### 9. Start WebClient
+Run the webclient.
+No args needed.

 ## Choice of number of brokers, partitions and replica